Xamplez/Xamplez/README.md

  4. Put Conf Gist ID in `conf/application.conf` in the parameter `gist.roots=[ GIST_ID, ...]`
  5. Fork Root Gist to create a few snippets :

   * You MUST put a gist description which summarizes your snippet as precisely as possible.
   * All words starting in the description with a dash #tag are indexed as tags.
   * You can add as many files as you want in your gist
   * File extensions are used to identify the language (e.g. code.scala -> scala)
   * A code snippet shouldn't be too big (a few lines if possible) so don't hesitate to cut in several files
   * If you want to explain precisely your code or provide usage examples, please use a Markdown file (e.g. README.md)
   * You can put a License in case your code need to be protected in anyway

+> If you accept to link your instance to original xamplez.io, contact us at contact@xamplez.io so that we create a subdomain for your instance in xamplez.io

+>     Topic foobar => sub-domain foobar.xamplez.io

 <br/>
-### The team behind Xamplez.io
+## The team behind Xamplez.io

 If you want to contact us : contact@xamplez.io